 Likewise, during Kumbhaka, the four-faced Brahma who is of the color of the red gem should be meditated upon as seated in the lotus of the heart.

 During Rechaka, one should meditate upon the three-eyed Lord Rudra between the eyebrows as shining like the clearest crystal and as destroying sins.

 Meditation in the heart

-One who knows the three states, three paths, three Brahmans, three letters, three Matras and three half Matras(Ardha matra) is the knower of Vedas.
+He, who knows the three states, three paths, three Brahmans, three letters, three Matras, and three half Matras(Ardha matra), is the knower of Vedas.

-One who knows the fine end of Ardha matra above Bindu, Kala and Kaladita as uninterrupted flow of oil or as long resonating sound of a bell is the knower of Vedas.
+One, who knows the fine end of Ardha matra above Bindu, Kala, and Kaladita as an uninterrupted flow of oil or as long resonating sound of a bell, is the knower of Vedas.